 To realise this vision, the plan identifies 8 broad strategy areas:

-For each of these broad areas, the plan provides the rationale, 25-year objective, 5-year objectives and strategies to fulfill these objectives.
+For each of these broad areas, the plan provides the rationale, 25-year objectives, 5-year objectives and strategies to fulfill these objectives.

 Australia's Great Barrier Reef Marine Park Authority was recognised with the following regional, national and international awards:

 An official assessment in 2014, widely reported in the world's media, detailed pressure from climate change, run-off, coastal development and illegal fishing.
 Most affected are the southern inshore reefs.
 The northern and outer reefs, where we recommend diving, were reported to have good water quality and an ecosystem in good condition.

 Since December 2015, the Great Barrier Reef has been exposed to high sea temperatures, cuased by climate change and El Niño.
 This has led to widespread coral bleaching and habitat loss on the reef.

 In addition tropical cyclone 'Debbie' hit the coastline at Airlie Beach in March 2017, causing catastrophic damage to the area.
 Studies by the Great Barrier Reef Marine Park Authority have revealed that the relatively undamaged areas are critical for providing the next generation of corals and assisting with reef recovery.

 Although most disturbances are natural processes that shape coral reefs over time, human impacts such as climate change are leading to more widespread and frequent damage that the reef is simply not evolved to deal with.